 Currency: You’ll need to change-up your Sterling for Euros on your holidays to St Paul’s Bay.

-Local time: St Paul’s Bay is an hour ahead of the UK.
+Local time: St. Paul's Bay is 1 hour ahead of GMT/UK time.

 Tourist Information: Further tourist information can be found here.

 Visa and Health: Before you fly, click here for advice and recommendations on visas and health for your St Paul’s Bay holidays.

 January and February are the coolest months, with the temperature around 10°C. During these months, it can be a bit windy and humid.
 The sunshine months are between May and August, when the temperature climbs into the late 20s and peaks in the late 30s.
 If you want to enjoy some sun, book your holidays to St Paul’s Bay around this time.

 Buses: The old, yellow Maltese buses have been replaced with their newer, air-conditioned ones.
 Because the island’s so small, it’s easy to get around and with more than 80 bus routes across Malta, getting where you want to go is easy.
 Fares are cheap, making this a great option for those who want to see the sights on a budget.

 By taxi: There are two types of taxi in Malta: white, official taxis and black, independent taxis.
 White taxis are allowed to pick up passengers from the roadside, while black cabs can’t.
 As a result, white ones can be more expensive, but they’re legally obliged to use their meters, so there’s no chance of being overcharged.
 Black cabs are not metered, which can work in your favour if you’re prepared to haggle a good price before setting off.

 Ferry: If you fancy a bit of island-hopping on your holidays to St Paul’s Bay, you’ll find ferries to take you to nearby Gozo, as well as traditional dghajsa boats, which double as water-taxis.